 Do I need to set up more than one method?

 It’s a good idea to register more than one method for receiving your verification code as you go through the set-up process.
 That way you have a back-up way to get a verification code if your primary method is not available (ie. you forgot your phone at home and you’re trying to reset your password at work).

 An authenticator app is a third-party app that you can download and install on your mobile device or computer.
 There are a lot out there, and most of them should be compatible with your Principal account.
 If you’re not sure, we provide a few options to consider below.

 - For mobile: Microsoft Authenticator, Google Authenticator, Authy, or LastPass.

 - For desktop: Authy

-If you need help setting up appropriate security access for benefit administrators in your office, please contact us:
+If you need help setting up 2-factor authentication or getting appropriate security access for benefit administrators in your office, please contact us:

 - Call 877-475-3436 for help with retirement plan accounts

 - Call 800-843-1371 for help with group benefit products